Code-Institute-Submissions/ms1_independent_artist/README.md

 - Go to GitHub and navigate to the main page of the repository (https://github.com/TomDillane/ms1_independent_artist)
 - Click the "Code", drop down.
 - Click the "Copy", icon next to the url.
+- Install Github on your machine and launch the repository that you wish to use.
 - Open Git Bash and navigate to where you want to put the clone.
 - Type git clone https://github.com/TomDillane/ms1_independent_artist.git
 - Press "Enter".